mit-rss/intro_to_ros/README.md

 **Note**: Push your `ros_exercises/` package.

-Additionally, everytime you make an edit to your files, make sure to run `catkin_make`, and **source your `setup.bash` file** (_forgetting to source this file can cause some confusing situations, so make sure to always perform this step after `catkin_make`!)_.
-You will also need to source your `setup.bash` file each time you open a new terminal window.
+Additionally, everytime you make an edit to your files, make sure to run `catkin_make` and **source your `setup.bash` file** (_forgetting to source this file can cause some confusing situations, so make sure to always perform this step after `catkin_make`!)_.
+You will also need to source your setup.bash file each time you open a new terminal window.

 ## Question 1: Create Simple Publisher (Python)
 Your task in this exercise is to create a simple ROS node that publishes a random number between 0 and 10.0.
 Before you start the following exercise, please make sure that your package is built properly.
 Note that this file will reside inside of the /ros_exercises folder of your newly created package.